mgrassotti/we-open-data/README.md

 Open Data exposed via Web Services.

-The project is live here: http://data.web-engineering.it (the server wakes up on request, so please be patient...)

 # System setup

 If you want to run the system locally, all you have to do is: